Russia's St Petersburg suspends, then restarts flights due to 'unknown object' | Business

 - Russian Federation

-Russia's Pulkovo Airport in St. Petersburg temporarily suspended all flights on Tuesday morning before restarting them amid unconfirmed Russian media reports of an unidentified object such as a drone in the area.
+Russia's Pulkovo Airport in St. Petersburg temporarily and briefly suspended all flights on Tuesday morning before restarting them amid unconfirmed Russian media reports of an unidentified object such as a drone in the area.

 The government of Russia's second city announced the closure on its official Telegram channel without providing a reason for the suspension.
-Russian news agencies reported later on Tuesday that flights had resumed and that a temporary airspace ban within a 200-kilometre (124-mile) radius of Pulkovo had been lifted by 1200 local time (0900 GMT).
+City officials said later on Tuesday that flights had resumed and that a temporary airspace ban within a 200-kilometre (124-mile) radius of Pulkovo had been lifted by 1200 local time (0900 GMT).

 The RIA Novosti news agency had earlier reported, citing a source in the city's emergency services, that an unidentified object had been spotted, prompting the initial closure.
 Unconfirmed media reports from two online Russian news outlets reported that fighter jets had been despatched to investigate.
 They later said that the jets had not found anything.

-By 1200 local time, flights had resumed flying towards St. Petersburg, the FlightRadar24 website showed.
+By 1200 local time, flights had resumed flying towards St. Petersburg, the FlightRadar24 website showed, and aircraft had recommenced landing and taking-off at the airport.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)